msalaman/citibikeproject/README.md

-# ws_files
+# Citi Bike Project

+### Server (ws_files)

 The CherryPy server is hosted on student04.cse.nd.edu:52080.

-### User Interaction
+### User Interaction Functions

 (Refer to jsonSpecification.txt for expected inputs/outputs for each request)

 /stations/
 * ```GET```: view all stations and station information
-* ```POST```: send payload with '''{stationName, availableDocks, availableBikes, latitude, longitue, stAddress1, lastCommunicationTime, statusValue}''' to add a new bike station to the database.
+* ```POST```: send payload with '''{stationName, availableDocks, availableBikes, latitude, longitude, stAddress1, lastCommunicationTime, statusValue}''' to add a new bike station to the database.
 The new station will be given the next available station id.
 * ```DELETE```: clear database of all station data

 /stations/:id